 Health, Healing, and Vitality

-Hummingbirds share a co-evolution with flowers.
-In a sublime harmonious partnership, hummingbirds find the life force in the flowers, which feeds them, and in return, they pollinate other flowers, which extends the flowers’ life force.
+The hummingbird has co-evolved with flowers.
+In a sublime, harmonious partnership, the hummingbird finds the life force in the flower, which feeds them, and in return, the hummingbird pollinates more flowers, which extends the flowers’ life force.
 This is why the hummingbird is a symbol of health, healing, and vitality.

 The hummingbird spirit guide asks you to be more conscious of what you seek for stimulation and nourishment, whether it’s food, substances, things, or relationships.
 Is it a truly symbiotic, balanced, and mutually healthy relationship?
 If not, be like a hummingbird and quickly move on.
 Balance, harmony, and reciprocity do exist in the world.
-You just have to be willing to leave that which is not harmonious in your life and find what is.
+You just have to be willing to leave that which isn’t harmonious in your life and find what is.

 Joy, Sweetness, and Good Luck

-A beloved being to many, hummingbirds are also symbols of good luck.
+A beloved being to many, the hummingbird is also a symbol of good luck.
 These nectar-drinking beings tell you to live la dolce vita – the sweet life.
 Life can be hard on the Earthly plane.
 There are countless challenges and lessons to be learned as you evolve on your soul’s journey.
 Yet hummingbirds, just by being here, in all of their joyful, magnificent beauty, draw your attention to themselves and to flowers.

-The hummingbird spirit reminds you that good luck happens when you are receptive and open to the beauty and wonder in life.
+The hummingbird spirit animal reminds you that good luck happens when you are receptive and open to the beauty and wonder in life.
 An affirmation of the hummingbird is, “I make good luck happen.”
 Everything starts in your mind.
-Visualizing and being receptive to the beauty that exists here on Earth, can guide you to living your best life.
+Visualizing and being receptive to the beauty that exists here on Earth, can guide you to living your ideal life.

 Angels, Spirits, and Messages

-Like butterflies, hummingbirds are also seen as messengers from the spirit world.
-They are here in their Earthly manifestations for three-to-five years, so if you have an opportunity to meet a hummingbird in their lifetime, say a prayer of thanks, and think of those you love who have transitioned to the spirit world.
-The hummingbird a beautiful reminder to send your greetings and to honor those you love who have passed.
+Like the butterfly, the hummingbird is also seen as a messenger from the spirit world.
+They are here in their Earthly manifestations for three-to-five years.
+So, if you have an opportunity to meet a hummingbird in their lifetime, say a prayer of thanks, and think of those you love who have transitioned to the spirit world.
+The hummingbird is a beautiful reminder of your Angels.
+So, send your greetings and to honor those you love who have passed.